The ocean is in my veins

 What certification do you offer?

-We offer AIDA (Association Internationale pour le Développement de l'Apnée) certifications, which are the most widely recognized freediving credentials worldwide.
-Our standard course is the AIDA 2 Star.
+We offer AIDA (Association Internationale pour le Développement de l'Apnée) certifications — the most widely recognized freediving credentials worldwide.
+Our standard course is the AIDA 2, with AIDA 1 and AIDA 3 also available.

 Do I need my own gear?

 Not for courses or intro experiences — all gear is included.
 For ongoing group sessions, you'll want your own mask, fins, wetsuit, and weight belt.
-We can help you choose the right setup for your level and budget.
+We can help you choose the right setup.

 How deep will I dive?

-In the AIDA 2 course, the target depth is 16–20 meters.
-In group sessions, we dive to whatever depth is appropriate for conditions and your comfort level — there's no pressure to go deep.
-Many of our members enjoy diving in the 10–15 meter range.
+In the AIDA 2 course, the target depth is 16–20 meters (52–65 ft).
+In group sessions, we dive to whatever depth is appropriate for conditions and your comfort level.
+Many members enjoy the 10–15 meter range.

 What ages is Camp Garibaldi for?

 Camp Garibaldi is designed for kids ages 8–16.
-We group campers by age and ability level to ensure appropriate progression for everyone.
+We group campers by age and ability level to ensure appropriate progression.

 Can I join group sessions without certification?

 Group ocean sessions require an AIDA 2 (or equivalent) certification for safety reasons.
-If you're not certified yet, our Discover Freediving or AIDA 2 course will get you there.
+If you're not certified yet, our AIDA 1 or AIDA 2 course will get you started.

 Free to join.
 Unsubscribe anytime.